History of Go: Later dynasties

-The late Ming master Guo Bailing wrote the Manual of Endgame (Guānzǐ Pǔ), a compilation of various endgame techniques.
-During this time, gambling using Weiqi became rampant among the populace, to the extent that the Hongwu Emperor issued an "Edict Banning Weiqi" (Jìn Qí Lìng).
 In spite of the decline of the game among elites, the Qing Dynasty also saw several Weiqi masters play some famous matches.
 Perhaps the strongest player of the Qing was Huang Longshi.
 Go Seigen is said to have seen Longshi as being on the same level as the great Japanese master Hon'inbō Dōsaku.
 During the Kangxi era, a famous ten-game match known as the "Blood and Tears Commentary" (Xuè Lèi Piān) was played between Huang Longshi, who gave a three-stone handicap to Xu Xingyou.
 In the fourth year of the Qianlong era (1739), Shi Xiangxia and Fan Xiping played the renowned "Ten Games at Danghu" (Dànghú Shí Jú) in Pinghu, Zhejiang.

-The decline in the official status of Go from the golden age of the Tang left the economic income of top players during the Ming and Qing periods chronically unstable.
+The decline in the official status of weiqi from the golden age of the Tang left the economic income of top players during the Ming and Qing periods chronically unstable.
 Besides teaching Weiqi and instructing disciples, players' income primarily relied on "rewards" or "stakes" from spectators (mainly high officials, wealthy merchants, and upper-class literati).
 In peaceful and prosperous times when the nobility had leisure time, non-official Weiqi activities flourished, and players' lives were stable.
 Wang Xie, in the preface to Yì Mò (Ink on Go), described the vibrant Go scene of the early Qing as follows: "Masters vied for supremacy, playing not less than a thousand games," and "Several dozen national masters within the realm traveled between the Jiang and Huai rivers."
 However, in hard times, the livelihood of top players became very difficult.
 Thus, during the war torn late Qing, the standard of Weiqi play in China naturally gradually declined, and fewer top players emerged.
 Great players who were not wealthy lived a precarious lifestyle based on winnings from their games.
 While Weiqi itself remained a high art, players were often looked down upon as being on the same level as actors or fortune-tellers.